 Complete this schedule detailing the gross revenues and expenses of the Operating Entity for the reporting period.
-(Do not net revenue against expense.)
-Schedule XII must be completed.
-Financial statements on another format cannot be substituted for this schedule.
-If, for any reason, the income statement shown here is not compatible with the Schedule of Expenses shown on page 3, please attach such footnotes as are necessary to reconcile the difference.
+(Do Not net revenue against expense except where required.)
+If for any reason, the income statement shown here is not compatible with the Schedule of Expenses shown on Page 3, please attach such footnotes as are necessary to reconcile the difference.